Women's Harrier Manett, Miller to Represent Team USA in Scotland

 Mike McGuire, who has coached Michigan women's cross country to nine Big Ten titles, talks about his coaching philosophy, what he likes most about Michigan, what he looks for in a student-athlete, and more.

-Mike McGuire embarks on his 22nd season as head women's cross country coach at the University of Michigan.
+Mike McGuire embarks on his 23rd season as head women's cross country coach at the University of Michigan in 2014.
 A nine-time Big Ten Coach of the Year honoree, McGuire has established himself among the nation's top distance coaches.

-Under McGuire's tutelage, Michigan's distance corps boasts five NCAA individual champions, 127 NCAA All-American honorees, including 22 cross country and 105 track and field award winners.
+Under McGuire's tutelage, Michigan's distance corps boasts five NCAA individual champions, 135 NCAA All-American honorees, including 23 cross country and 112 track and field award winners.
 He guided Katie McGregor to Michigan's first women's cross country NCAA individual title in 1998.
 On the track, McGuire has also coached four NCAA-champion distance medley relay squads, including the most recent in 2013.
-He also helped U-M student-athletes shatter 23 school records during his tenure, including indoor and outdoor individual and relay records, with the 2013 national champion distance medley relay setting the most recent record.
+He also helped U-M student-athletes shatter 26 school records during his tenure, including indoor and outdoor individual and relay records.
+Most recently, freshman phenom Erin Finn set indoor and outdoor school records in the 5,000-meter run, as well as a new outdoor 10,000-meter run record.

-McGuire's Wolverine cross country teams earned five consecutive Big Ten championships (2002, '03, '04, '05, '06), finished as NCAA Great Lakes Regional champions in 2004, '05, '08, '11 and '12, and claimed four straight top-six showings at the NCAA Championships, including a third-place effort in 2006 -- the second-best finish in program history.
-McGuire boasts nine Big Ten Coach of the Year citations and has been named NCAA Regional Coach of the Year seven times.
+McGuire's Wolverine cross country teams earned five consecutive Big Ten championships (2002, '03, '04, '05, '06), finished as NCAA Great Lakes Regional champions in 2004, '05, '08, '11, '12 and '13, and claimed four straight top-six showings at the NCAA Championships, including a third-place effort in 2006 -- the second-best finish in program history.
+McGuire boasts nine Big Ten Coach of the Year citations and has been named NCAA Regional Coach of the Year eight times.

 In his first year as head coach, McGuire won the program's first Big Ten title in 1992 and strung together three consecutive Big Ten championships from 1992-94.
 During those three seasons, Michigan celebrated its first Big Ten individual champion in Molly McClimon, who captured top billing in 1993.
 McGuire has coached six Wolverine harriers to the Big Ten individual crown, including McGregor who claimed back-to-back titles in 1997 and 1998.